Grand Duchy of Lithuania: Polish–Lithuanian Commonwealth

 John II Casimir Vasa's reign was initially marked with disastrous military loses as during the Deluge in the mid-17th century most of the territory of Lithuania was annexed by the Tsardom of Russia and even the Lithuania's capital Vilnius was captured for the first time by a foreign army and ravaged.
 In 1655, Lithuania unilaterally seceded from Poland, declared the Swedish King Charles X Gustav as the Grand Duke of Lithuania and fell under the protection of the Swedish Empire.
 However, by 1657 Lithuania was once again a part of the Commonwealth following the Lithuanian revolt against the Swedes.
-The Lithuania's capital Vilnius was liberated in 1661.
+Lithuania's capital Vilnius was liberated in 1661, but suffered immense damage.
+In 1673, Lithuanian Grand Chancellor Krzysztof Zygmunt Pac initiated a ruling, which was confirmed, that every third ordinary general Sejm of the Polish–Lithuanian Commonwealth must thenceforth be held in Lithuania's territory Grodno city (the first such Sejm was hosted in the Old Grodno Castle and later the New Grodno Castle was built as monarch's new residence in Lithuania and sejms convening place), but factually the sejms were held less frequently on the territory of Lithuania (in total 11 in Grodno and 148 in Warsaw).

 Throughout this Polish–Lithuanian Union period, the Grand Duchy of Lithuania remained a separate state and retained many rights in the federation (including separate name, territory, coat of arms, ministries, ruling system, laws, army, courts, treasury, and seal) until the Constitution of 3 May and Reciprocal Guarantee of Two Nations were passed in 1791.
+During the 1788–1792 Great Sejm in Warsaw the majority of deputies of the Grand Duchy of Lithuania opposed the Polish deputies aspirations to abolish the separateness of the Grand Duchy of Lithuania and the majority of Lithuanian deputies supported the adoption of the Constituon on a compromise that more sovereignty and rights will be granted to the Grand Duchy of Lithuania in the unitary state, therefore later on 20 October 1791 the Reciprocal Guarantee of Two Nations, an addendum to the Constitution, was adopted unanimously by the Great Sejm.
+In November 1793, the Grodno Sejm formally abolished the Constitution of 3 May 1791 and it was the last convening Sejm of the Polish–Lithuanian Commonwealth.